 It is believed that certain genetic variations in the expression of CB1-receptors render some individuals more susceptible to the mood-elevating effects of cannabis.

 Cannabis may not benefit every individual suffering from cancer, and may even cause adverse effects in a small number of people—although any adverse effects experienced are usually far less severe than the side-effects of chemotherapy or radiotherapy.

-However, as our understanding of the properties of cannabis increases, we are beginning to comprehend just how important it could be in the management of cancer symptoms.
-Drugs with the ability to simultaneously treat a broad set of symptoms such as nausea, anorexia and diarrhoea are rare, and those can do so without causing severe side-effects of their own are rarer still.
+However, as our understanding of the properties of cannabis increases, we are comprehending just how important it could be in the management of cancer symptoms.
+Drugs with the ability to simultaneously treat a broad set of symptoms such as nausea, anorexia and diarrhoea are rare.
+And those that can do so without causing severe side-effects of their own are rarer still.